 Patrick Henry’s Scotchtown on the Road to Revolution Heritage Trail

 The Road to Revolution Heritage Trail highlights the life and times of Patrick Henry, the great orator and Virginia’s first Governor.
 The trail covers a wide expanse of Virginia in the Richmond region and spreads into Coastal Virginia and the Chesapeake Bay.
 Along the trail you’ll see St. John’s Church in Richmond, the site of Henry’s famous “Give Me Liberty or Give Me Death” oration; Red Hill in Brookneal, Henry’s last residence and burial site; Hanover Courthouse, the launch site of Henry’s political career; Studley in Mechanicsville, Henry’s birthplace; and 17 other sites.
 Trail Map

 Dip into Southern Virginia from Richmond to explore the Civil Rights in Education Heritage Trail.
-Centered around the Robert Russa Moton Museum in Farmville, the trail covers 300 miles and 41 sites that touch on the civil rights in education struggles of African Americans, Native Americans and women from the 18th to 20th centuries.
-Trail Map
+Centered around the Robert Russa Moton Museum in Farmville, the trail covers 300 miles and 41 sites that touch on the civil rights in education struggles of Black Americans, Native Americans and women from the 18th to 20th centuries.
+Learn More

 Also from Richmond, but headed east, is the Jamestown Discovery Trail that follows US Route 5.
 Sites along the way include plantations, presidential homes, Native American settlements, and ends at Jamestown Settlement and Historic Jamestowne.

 If you find yourself in Southwest Virginia, you could be easily traversing multiple trails at once.

 The Dickenson County Coal Miners Memorial is on the Coal Heritage Trail